 Ironically, it's the bad guys who outdo the Thundercats by having Equal-Opportunity Eviland a Multinational Team.
 There is Slithe (Lizard), Grune (Cat), and later Kaynar (Dog/Jackal), and Addicus (Primate).
 Except for Slithe though, they're considered traitors and criminals to their own kind.

-The ill-fated Toon Makers Sailor Moon, which diversified the cast of all-Asians girls into two white girls (one of which is in a wheelchair), a black girl, and a Hispanic girl.
-Curiously, only one of them was kept Asian, and the leader is one of the white girls.
+The ill-fated Toon Makers Sailor Moon, which diversified the cast of all-Japanese girls into two white girls (one of which is in a wheelchair), a black girl, and a Hispanic girl.
+Curiously, only one of them was kept Asian (Mars), and the leader is one of the white girls.

 The US federal government at the beginning of the Barack Obama Administration had: a Black-looking Biracial president with a Black first family and a half-Asian half-sister, Jewish Chief of Staff, Irish-Catholic vice president, blonde Secretary of State, three Asian secretaries, (rumored) lesbian Homeland Security Secretary, black UN Ambassador, and first female Speaker of the House (also an Italian-Catholic grandma, nonetheless representing the gayest city in America).
 Add in Dick Cheney in a wheelchair and Sarah Palin's family and you've got a full house.
 Since then, the Chief of Staff has been replaced by an Irish-Catholic and then again by a different Jew, and the Speaker had been relegated to Minority Leader status and replaced as Speaker by a German-Catholic with a really bizarre tan.

 Australia's government was very much this in the early 2010s - female atheist Welsh-born Prime Minister, male Anglo-Australian Treasurer, lesbian Malaysia-born Asian-Australian Finance Minister, ethnically Polish female Attorney General, and Arab-Italian-Australian Sports Minister.
-(Mark Arbib has since resigned as Minister of Sport.)
-The government also has Australia's first Muslim MP.
+The government also had Australia's first Muslim MP.

 Truth in Television if you live in a racially diverse area.
 Your circle of friends will probably look like this.